Emil Werstler: Early life and education

-Music career
+Career

-Dååth early albums and live work (2004-2009)
+Dååth early albums and live work (2004–2009)

 While studying music in Atlanta, Werstler was introduced to metal musician Eyal Levi through a mutual friend.
 Though Werstler was not looking to focus on the metal genre in particular, he ended up giving Levi some guitar lessons.
 After some time passed, in 2004 Levi asked Werstler to join the death metal band Dååth, with Werstler taking on the role of co-lead guitarist.
 On April 25, 2004, Dååth self-released their debut album Futility, touring in support of the release.

 While continuing to perform with Dååth, in 2006 Werstler was a guest guitar soloist on the Arsis album United in Regret.
 United in Regret received favorable reviews from press worldwide, including The Village Voice and Pop Matters.

 Dååth's sophomore album The Hinderers was released on March 20, 2007, on Roadrunner Records, peaking at No. 49 on the Top Heatseekers chart.
 AllMusic gave the album a near-perfect score of 4.5/5, writing that "the intricately sculpted guitar collaborations of...
 Eyal Levi and instinctive lead guitar wunderkind Emil Werstler complement [co-founder Mike Kameron]'s considerable orchestrating abilities perfectly."

 In 2008 Werstler was a guest guitar soloist on the track "Subzero" by Austrian Death Machine.

 On April 21, 2009, Dååth released The Concealers on Roadrunner and Century Media.
 It peaked at No. 35 on the Top Heatseekers chart.
 A MetalSucks.com ranking by Vince Neilstein placed The Concealers as No. 3 on a list of the "top twenty metal albums of 2009," writing that "through Eyal Levi and Emil Werstler’s trained technique, The Concealers is musically interesting and extremely varied, too, a rarity in the realm of — for lack of a better way of describing it — commercially viable metal music."

 With Dååth Werstler has performed live at festivals such as Ozzfest, and he was a fill-in musician for the band Unearth in 2009, taking the role of guitarist Buz McGrath.

 American metal band Chimaira had Werstler fill in for Matt DeVries during a number of European tour dates in 2009, with Werstler helping support their album The Infection from September until October.